-The Company's capital resources include existing cash of \$392,453, trade and other receivables of \$617,773 and receivable for sale of subsidiary of \$572,454.
+The Company's capital resources include existing cash of \$258,639, trade and other receivables of \$613,098 and a receivable for sale of a subsidiary of \$474,361.
 Given the current global resource sector slowdown, the Company has significantly reduced expenditures and is focusing primarily on initiatives that benefit the community and maintain the Company's presence in the Cañariaco Copper Project area.

-These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-As at December 31, 2017, the Company has incurred \$33.9 million cumulative losses since inception.
+The interim condensed consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
+As at March 31, 2018, the Company has incurred \$33.9 million cumulative losses since inception.

 In March 2018, the Company entered into agreements with creditors and directors to settle Cdn\$490,717 of debt with the issuance of an aggregate of 3,216,023 common shares, subject to receipt of regulatory approval.
 Of this total, officers and directors are to receive 1,710,986 shares in settlement of debt owing to them.
+As of the date of this report, 723,290 shares have been issued in settlement of debt of \$153,910 for a gain on settlement of debt of \$74,348, and \$14,232 in debt has been forgiven.